Table of Contents

-Inside the cells, similar types of reactions occur that involve breaking down energy rich molecules producing Adenosine Triphosphate (ATP) in the process.
+Inside the cells, similar types of reactions occur that involve breaking down energy-rich molecules producing Adenosine Triphosphate (ATP) in the process.
 These reactions are part of the process called cellular respiration.

 Cellular respiration is the process by which cells produce energy through the breakdown of biomolecules like carbohydrates and proteins.
 The whole process requires oxygen (O2) molecules to occur.
 In the process, carbon dioxide is released.
 The most common source of energy in animals is glucose.
-Glucose can be completely broken down to carbon dioxide and water in a series of redox reactions in cell.
+Glucose can be completely broken down to carbon dioxide and water in a series of redox reactions in the cell.

 |C6H12O6 + 6 O2||→ 6 CO2 + 6 H2O + ATP (energy)|

 In this specific reaction, the glucose molecules are oxidized while the oxygen molecules are reduced.
 To maximize the production of ATP, energy from the structure of the glucose molecules must be released slowly and so what occurs in the cell is a series of breakdown reactions instead of a one-step complete breakdown.
 The amount of energy that can be harvested during cellular respiration is only equivalent to 39 % of the energy stored in a glucose molecule.
-This is equivalent about 36 or 38 molecules of ATP.
+This is equivalent to about 36 or 38 molecules of ATP.

 Phases of Cellular Respiration

-Glycolysis come from the Greek words glycos which means sugar and lysis which means splitting.
-It is the first phase of cellular respiration where breakdown of the 6-carbon molecule of glucose to two three-carbon pyruvate molecules.
+In glycolysis, glucose, a six-carbon sugar, undergoes a series of chemical transformations.
+In the end, it gets converted into two molecules of pyruvate, a three-carbon organic molecule.
 Glycolysis is a ten-step reaction where a total of 4 ATP molecules are produced.
 However, to activate the glucose molecule, 2 ATP molecules are needed thereby giving a net production of 2 ATP molecules only after glycolysis.
-Aside from the ATP produced, during glycolysis, 2 NAD+ molecules are reduced to 2 molecules of NADH.
+Aside from the ATP produced during glycolysis, 2 NAD+ molecules are reduced to 2 molecules of NADH.

 The second phase is the preparatory reaction phase.
-This phase is so called because this phase prepares the substrate molecule that will enter the citric acid cycle.
-In this phase, each of the two pyruvate molecules is broken down from a 3-carbon molecule to a 2-carbon acetyl molecule.
+This phase is called so because it prepares the substrate molecule that will enter the citric acid cycle.
+Here, each of the two pyruvate molecules is broken down from a 3-carbon molecule to a 2-carbon acetyl molecule.
 In the process, a carbon dioxide molecule is released.
-Each pyruvate molecule reacts with coenzyme A to produce acetyl CoA and carbon dioxide.
-In the process, an NAD+ is again reduced to NADH.
+Each pyruvate molecule binds with co-enzyme A to produce acetyl CoA.
+Carbon dioxide is released, an NAD+ is again reduced to NADH.

 The last phase of the cellular respiration is the electron transport chain.
 Here, the NADH and FADH2 produced in the previous phases enter the electron transport chain.
-Each NADH molecule that enter the chain results to production of three ATP molecules while each FADH2 can produce two ATP molecules.
+Each NADH molecule that enter the chain results in the production of three ATP molecules while each FADH2 can produce two ATP molecules.

-The preparatory stage produces 2 NADH molecules which enter the electron transport chain and produce a total of six more ATP molecules.
+The preparatory stage produces 2 NADH molecules that enter the electron transport chain and produce a total of six more ATP molecules.
 The citric acid cycle produces 2 ATP molecules plus 6 NADH and 2 FADH2 molecules.
-When the NADH and FADH2 produced in the citric acid cycle enters the electron transport chain, 22 more ATP molecules are produced.
+When the NADH and FADH2 produced in the citric acid cycle enter the electron transport chain, 22 more ATP molecules are produced.